nathanaelmartel/api-revital/README.md

 # api-revital
-Wraper pour l'API revital assurance et social assur
+Wraper pour l'API Revital Assurance et Social Assur

 ## How to use: